Daventry District Council Elections

 If a local councillor resigns or dies the 'seat' becomes vacant and a by-election may be called to find a replacement.
 A by-election can happen at any time provided the vacancy occurs at least six months before the date for normal elections.

-The political make-up of Daventry District Council following the Brixworth by-election on 18 July 2019 is 29 Conservative, 5 Labour, and 2 Lib Dem.
+The political make-up of Daventry District Council following the by-election on 24 October 2019 is 29 Conservative, 4 Labour, 2 Liberal Democrat and 1 Independent.

 Find details of your local councillors here